RedHatter/prop-types-from-mongoose/README.md

 Generate a validation function for [PropTypes](https://github.com/facebook/prop-types) from Mongoose schema.
 Supports all Mongoose types and most validators.

 ## API
-Exports a single function that takes a Mongoose Schema and returns PropType validation function.
+Exports a single function that takes a Mongoose Schema and returns a PropType validation function.

     fromSchema(schema[, refs])

 ### Parameters

 * `schema`
-    The `mongoose.Schema` to convert to PropType function
+    The `mongoose.Schema` to convert to a PropType function

 * `refs` *Optional*
     Object mapping nested `Schema`s referenced from `ObjectId`s to their respective names.